 Read this itinerary as a guide only; the exact route and program varies according to ice and weather conditions—and the wildlife you encounter.
 Flexibility is the key to the success of this expedition.
 ExpeditionTrips is not responsible for itinerary changes.

 Mandatory Travel Insurance:

-An expert photographer will be on hand to answer your questions and give advice, both in the form of on-board lectures and workshops on shore.
-Explore the key elements of photography in a fun and relaxed setting, with plenty of opportunities for questions and feedback.
+Learn and practice your photography skills alongside an experienced professional.
+An expert photographer will be available to answer your questions and give advice, both in the form of onboard lectures and workshops on shore.
+Explore the key elements of photography in a fun and relaxed setting with plenty of opportunities for questions and feedback.
 Learn how to see light in a new way and experiment with the techniques of composition and framing.

-One pre-voyage hotel night in Reykjavik; group transfer to the ship on embarkation day; group transfer to airport or central location upon disembarkation; shipboard accommodations; scheduled landings/excursions; photography program; welcome and farewell cocktails; digital voyage log; complimentary wind- and water-resistant parka; gear on loan (rubber boots); all meals onboard the ship; 24-hour coffee/tea station; port fees.
+One pre-voyage hotel night in Reykjavik; group transfer to the ship on embarkation day; group transfer to Keflavik International Airport (KEF) or centrally located hotel for luggage storage upon disembarkation; shipboard accommodations; welcome and farewell cocktails on board ship; leadership throughout the voyage by experienced Expedition Leader and Expedition Team; scheduled landings/excursions (subject to weather and ice conditions); Wi-Fi on board ship (2021 departures); digital voyage log; photography program; gear to keep (wind- and water-resistant parka); gear on loan (rubber boots); all meals onboard the ship; 24-hour coffee/tea station on board ship; all port fees.
 Inclusions subject to change without notice.